servo/pathfinder/README.md

 The primary author is Patrick Walton (@pcwalton), with contributions from the Servo development community.

+The logo was designed by Jay Vining.

 Pathfinder abides by the same Code of Conduct as Rust itself.

 ## License

-Licensed under the same terms as Rust itself.
+Pathfinder is licensed under the same terms as Rust itself.
 See `LICENSE-APACHE` and `LICENSE-MIT`.

+Material Design icons are copyright Google Inc. and licensed under the Apache 2.0 license.